DanBesu/TheRobofriends/README.md

 ## Concepts

-This project uses basic React/JS/CSS/HTML principles to display a well ordered, responsive list of robot cards and search through it.
+This project uses React/JS/CSS/HTML principles to display a well ordered, responsive list of robot cards and search through it.

 The data for this project:
 - https://robohash.org/ - the robot pictures